Gabriel-Desharnais/Mapycli/README.md

 ```
 ### Session
 **Not available yet**
 Although the creation of a session is not mandatory to do requests, it is highly recommanded to use them because it add a lot of functionality and they can make your life easier.
-A session is an object that will keep in memory some parameters and most importantly the information about ressource available on the server.
+A session is an object that will keep in memory some parameters and most importantly the information about resource available on the server.
 Session are service specific ('WMS','WFS','WCS','WPS','CWS')
 #### Creating a session
 To create a session you should do:
 ``` python